 Independent Students (per Federal criteria): second year students (30 cumulative hours): annual combined subsidized and/or unsubsidized loan of $4,500, plus an additional $6,000 unsubsidized.
 Total available: $10,500.

 Total Combined Loan Limits

 Interest Rates on Student Loans

-For Stafford Subsidized student loans after July 1, 2013, the following fixed rates are in effect
+For Direct Subsidized student loans after June 30, 2015, the following fixed rates are in effect

-Stafford Unsubsidized student loans have a fixed rate of 3.86%; Parent Plus loan rates are currently fixed at 6.41%.
+Parent Plus loan rates are currently fixed at 6.84%.
 For additional information on any Federal Direct Loans, log on to studentloans.gov